n8n-io/n8n-docs/docs/nodes/credentials/Todoist/README.md

 # Todoist

 You can find information about the operations supported by the Todoist node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.todoist) page.
-You can also browse the source code of the node on [Todoist](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Todoist).
+You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Todoist).

-## Pre-requisites
+## Prerequisites

 Create a [Todoist](https://toggl.com/) account.